-In this 'perfect storm' of short-term immediate cost pressures and long term declines to productivity there are understandable calls for governments to 'do more' to address the cost of living.
+In this context there are calls for governments to 'do more' to address the cost of living.
 But it would be irresponsible for governments, during a bout of high inflation, to immediately solve cost of living pressures simply by providing more cash to struggling households or enacting price controls.

 Indiscriminate cash handouts will increase inflation, making the situation worse and putting even more pressure on interest rates.
-But, as the IMF noted in January this year, the 'importance of well-targeted support for vulnerable households' cannot be overlooked.4
+But, as the IMF noted in January this year, the 'importance of well-targeted support for vulnerable households' cannot be overlooked.